Z offset: What it is and how to adjust it

 This article goes over the basics of Z offset, discussing the meaning of the term, the reasons why users might need to incorporate a Z offset, and looking at how to adjust this key parameter in three different ways: using G-code, slicing software, and a 3D printer’s physical LCD display.

-What is a Z offset?
+What is a Z Offset?

+A standard Cartesian-style FDM 3D printer has a printhead that moves along three axes.
+Movement along the X and Y axes allows the printhead to “draw” each 2D layer, while movement along the Z axis allows the printhead to move upwards to the next layer.
 Because a 3D printer has a fixed build volume, there are limits to how far the printhead can move along any of these three axes.
 And to prevent the printer from trying to exceed these limits, hardware manufacturers install small sensors called limit switches (or endstops) which detect when a moving part has reached its limit and cannot move any further.

 The limit switch on the Z axis is important because it effectively prevents the printhead from burrowing into the build surface, which could potentially cause damage to the print bed and the hotend.
 The limit switch recognizes when the printhead is at its lowest possible point, and prevents it from descending further.
 The Z probe on a printer with automatic bed leveling performs the same function.

 The “home position” of the printhead more-or-less corresponds to the position where these limit switches kick in.
 So when a printer is “homed,” the printhead sits in a corner of the print bed, just fractionally above the surface.
-But sometimes a user might want the printhead’s default starting position to be slightly higher or lower on the Z axis.
-This can be achieved by introducing a Z offset, and there are several reasons why a user might do this.
+But sometimes the home position is not exactly where it should be.

-Why adjust the Z offset?
+Why Adjust the Z Offset?

-It is important to understand that adjustment of the Z offset is not an essential form of calibration like bed leveling.
+It is important to understand that adjustment of the Z offset is not always an essential stage of printer calibration like bed leveling.
 Bed leveling, which should be performed when a 3D printer is set up or when a new component has been installed, ensures the nozzle is the correct distance from the print bed at every point across the build surface.
 It is a necessary procedure for preventing print failure.

 By contrast, adjusting the Z offset is a secondary step that users may wish to perform in order to accommodate changes to material type or build surface, or simply to achieve a better first layer.
-Reasons for adjusting the Z offset include:

 • First layer: Setting a Z offset can help achieve a good first layer that is neither too far from the build plate (which can lead to adhesion issues[1]) nor too close (which can lead to extrusion issues).